Kabraxis/tutorial-java/create-installer-exe-in-java/README.md

 -   In order to compile your project to bytecode, type `javac Main.java` and, again, hit `enter`.

--   Now we have the `Main.class` in our folder at the desktop.
-You can check this by typing `dir` into CMD, followed by enter.
+-   Now you have the `Main.class` in our folder at the desktop.
+You can check this by typing `dir` into CMD, followed by `enter`.
 This lists all files inside that folder.

     <br/>